zachary62/learn-cuda/chap5/notes.md

     cumSum += A[row*M + k] * B[k*M + col];
 }
 ```
-In this foor loop, there are 2 FLOPS performed (1 multiplication and 1 addition) for every 2 global memory accesses (1 for A and 1 for B).
+In this for loop, there are 2 FLOPS performed (1 multiplication and 1 addition) for every 2 global memory accesses (1 for A and 1 for B).
 Thus, `CGMA=1/1=1.0`.